Suzuki Suzulight: FE engine

 In March 1963 the Suzulight series received an all new engine.
 Still an air-cooled, two-stroke two-cylinder, the FE was based on the FB which had been introduced in the Suzulight Carry FB in late 1961.
 With a 61.0 x 61.5 mm bore and stroke, for a total 359 cc displacement, power and torque remained the same as for the TL.
 The biggest improvement was the introduction of Suzuki's patented "SELMIX" inlet automatic lubrication system.
 This eliminated the need for pre-mixed gasoline, improving convenience, economy, and reliability.
-It was offered as a Standard (FEB, ¥345,000 - although this did not receive the SELMIX system) or DeLuxe (FE, ¥360,000), with yet another new grille design.
+It was offered as a Standard (FEB, ¥345,000 - this basic version did not receive the SELMIX system) or DeLuxe (FE, ¥360,000), with yet another new grille design.
 The Fronte FEA cost ¥380,000.
 Vans have a five-digit chassis number (FE*****) while Frontes have a six-digit one (FEA1*****).

 Soon thereafter the rear end was redesigned, becoming very square and van-like.
 This kept the appearance of the Suzulight Van quite modern, and sliding open rear windows made the rear a more comfortable place to be.
 For November 1964, the rear wheel housings became larger.
 In April 1965 the Fronte's front end was reworked (October for the Van), with the headlights now incorporated into the grille (FE2/FEA2).
 From February 1966, these versions also received an engine with Suzuki's improved CCI lubrication system.
 While the Fronte was discontinued in 1967, the Van received another minor facelift in March 1968, becoming the FE3 (beginning with chassis number FE69001).
 This incorporated some minor engine modifications (now with reed valves) and a switch to an all-red interior, excepting the plentiful exposed metal.

 In January 1969, the Suzulight Van was replaced by the conventionally laid out Suzuki Fronte Van (LS10).
 Having been an early adopter of front-wheel-drive, Suzuki now embraced more traditional layouts and was not to build another such car for over ten years, until the May 1979 introduction of the SS30/SS40 Alto and Fronte.